 The actual FIP disease symptoms are actually caused by the cat’s own immune system.
 For some reason, the immune system over-reacts and creates many patches of white blood cells that produce tons of antibodies.
 In some cats, this results in chronic inflammation, usually without clear symptoms; this is called “dry” FIP and is very hard to diagnose correctly.
 In the “wet” or “effusive” form of FIP, the body also produces large amounts of fluid—usually in the abdomen but sometimes in the chest instead.
 The fluid is characteristically yellow and sticky; its high protein content is diagnostic for FIP.
 Both forms of FIP usually cause rapid deterioration and death.

 There is a vaccine for FIP, but most experts do not recommend it.
 The vaccine is not very effective, and it can actually cause worse problems than it purports to solve.
 In challenge trials, vaccinated cats got sicker and died sooner than unvaccinated cats.

-There is no good treatment for FIP.
+Treatment for FIP has been difficult.
 Studies have shown variable results with interferon, a drug called Trental (pentoxifylline, a blood thinner), along with prednisolone (a steroid) to suppress the immune system’s over-reaction and inflammation.
 These drugs may reduce symptoms and prolong the cat’s life, but there is little evidence that they provide a true cure for FIP.

-Since so little is really known about the true nature of FIP, it’s hard to recommend specific preventive measures.
-However, a nutritious diet and appropriate immune-supporting supplements are always the best bet to create optimal health for your cat.
-We recommend a primarily wet food diet (either canned or homemade) along with four specific supplements: digestive enzymes, probiotics, antioxidants, and omega-3 fatty acids.
+It’s hard to recommend specific preventive measures for such an elusive disease.
+However, a nutritious diet, minimal vaccination, and appropriate immune-supporting supplements are always the best bet to create optimal health for your cat.
+We recommend a primarily wet food diet (raw, canned or homemade) along with four specific supplements: digestive enzymes, probiotics, antioxidants, and omega-3 fatty acids.